Abhi-1504/pandas_course/README.md

 * Pandas Built-in Data Visualization
 * Data analysis and Visualization with Python
 * Box plot visualization with Pandas and Seaborn

-## Applications and Projects:

-* How to Do a vLookup in Python using pandas
-* Convert CSV to HTML Table in Python
-* KDE Plot Visualization with Pandas and Seaborn
-* Analyzing selling price of used cars
-* Add CSS to the Jupyter Notebook using Pandas